Male skeletal remains found in Raigad; cops get it right this time

-Raigad police learn from Sheena Bora case mistakes; bring decomposed body of man to Mumbai for forensic analysis
+Raigad police learn from Sheena Bora case mistakes; bring decomposed body of man to the to the department of Forensic Medicine and Toxicology in JJ Hospital, Mumbai for forensic analysis

 Learning from mistakes committed in the Sheena Bora murder case, the Raigad police seems to have decided to be careful henceforth.

 On Saturday afternoon, a Mangaon police team travelled nearly 150 km with the decomposed skeletal remains of an unidentified person, brining it to the department of Forensic Medicine and Toxicology, Grant Medical College, JJ Hospital, Mumbai, to ascertain the sex, age and cause of death.
 The skeletal remains were found in the jungle area of Palas village in Mangaon on Friday afternoon.